New Revised Standard Version

 Bible, 1990.
 Bruce M. Metzger et al., The New Revised Standard Version.
 New York: Oxford University Press, 1990.

-This is a revision of the Revised Standard Version on the basis of the UBS third edition (see Aland Black Metzger Wikren Martini 1975).
-It modernizes and simplifies the language of the RSV, and also revises it in the interest of "gender-inclusiveness."
-In general, the translation is less literal than the RSV, but more literal than the New International Version.
+This is a revision of the Revised Standard Version on the basis of the third edition of the UBS Greek Testament.
+It modernizes and simplifies the language of the RSV, and also revises it in the interest of “gender-inclusiveness.”

 According to a publisher's website, thirty people were active on the NRSV Bible Translation Committee at the time of publication:

-The deliberately non-Christian interpretation of the Old Testament which made the RSV unacceptable to conservatives is continued in this revision.
-The most notorious verse of the RSV, Isaiah 7:14, in the NRSV is moved even further away from its connection with the New Testament.
-The RSV had rendered it "a young woman shall conceive" (future); but the NRSV has "the young woman is with child" (present).
-We do however notice an improvement over the RSV in the NRSV's translation of נברכו "be blessed" in Genesis 12:3, 18:18, and 28:14; and התברכו "gain blessing for themselves" in Genesis 22:18 and 26:4.
+The deliberately non-Christian interpretation of the Old Testament which made the RSV unacceptable to many Christians is continued in this revision.
+The most notorious verse of the RSV, Isaiah 7:14, “a young woman shall conceive,” is revised only to put the verb in the present tense and add the definite article: “the young woman is with child.”
+In some places the NRSV is worse than the RSV in this respect.
+For example, in Genesis 1:2 the RSV’s “and the Spirit of God was moving” has been changed to “a wind from God swept.”
+In Psalm 23 the RSV’s traditional renderings “valley of the shadow of death” and “dwell in the house of the Lord for ever” are changed to “the darkest valley” and “my whole life long.”
+We do however notice an improvement over the RSV in the NRSV’s translation of נברכו “be blessed” in Genesis 12:3, 18:18, and 28:14; and התברכו “gain blessing for themselves” in Genesis 22:18 and 26:4.

 The inclusive language alterations are very thorough, involving thousands of alterations designed to completely erase the Bible's generic masculine pronouns and other usages offensive to feminists.
 An attempt has been made to downplay the extent to which this policy was imposed upon the committee by the National Council of Churches (the copyright holder, which in 1980 also commissioned the Inclusive Language Lectionary as another revision of the RSV), but it is evident that it did not arise spontaneously from a consensus of the translators themselves.
 Barry Hoberman, writing in the Atlantic Monthly [1] near to the end of the work on the NRSV, reported the following comments from members of the committee: